NghiaTranUIT/GoldenRetrieverProject/Task 3/readme.md

 + Still dependency on AFNetworking.
 The reason I've struggled with URLEncoding and it makes me a little bit stress.
 So I made a decision to reuse AFNetworking to workaround firstly. => In future, I will implement Network class, no dependency on any 3rd parties.
 Convenience to ship our SDK to the world.
 + Few classes are still depended on certain classes.
 As SOLID principle, it's not good.
 We should get rid of those by creating some abstract protocols.
 + Missing unit-tests 😅.
 I admit it's really easy to test WeatherCore.
 I will do it after a submission.

+## Gitlog
+I didn't pay attention which git I'm using for a while.
+Instead of using own git (as a submodule), I used git from main directory by accident.
+Please take a look at main directory [gitlog](https://github.com/NghiaTranUIT/GoldenRetrieverProject/commits/master)

 ## Diagrams